elastic/eslint-import-resolver-kibana/README.md

 pluginName | | The `name` property in the plugin's `package.json` file, required when your plugin has multiple plugins with their own`package.json` files pluginDirs | `[]` | Array of additional directories to check for Kibana plugins pluginPaths | `[]` | Array of additional paths to look in when resolving plugin dependencies

+## Debugging

+For debugging output from this resolver, run your linter with `DEBUG=eslint-plugin-import:resolver:kibana`.

+This resolver makes heavy use of *eslint-import-resolver-webpack*, and you can get debugging output from both resolver by using `DEBUG=eslint-plugin-import:resolver:*`.